 To stop attracting rats to bird feeders, focus on their food source.
 Prevent bird seed falling to the ground below by using a seed catcher, only use a good quality ‘no mess’ bird seed that birds will eat instead of dropping.
 On a pole, a baffle will stop rats climbing up to your feeders.

 Does Feeding Birds Cause Rats?

 As I mentioned before, the easiest and most common way a rat will get to bird food is to eat it from the ground.
-This is usually directly underneath the feeder itself.
-The reason is because seed drops from the feeder or seed is dropped by a bird.
-Here are 5 things you can try to redress the balance.
+This is usually directly underneath the feeder itself and is seed dropped by the birds.